devizer/w3top-bin/README.md

 ```

 This configures storage for benchmark and metrics history using sqlite3 database.
-Postgres 8.4+, mysql 5.1+ and MS Sql Server are also supported.
+In addition, Postgres 8.4+, mysql 5.1+ and MS Sql Server are also supported.
 It is enough to export corresponding DATABASE-variable for script above:

 ```
 # either mysql db